 There may be times when it takes all you have to get through the day.
 Maybe you just don’t want to face life without the one you have lost.
 If these are fleeting or only occasional, it’s not a cause for concern.
 They are part of the grieving process.
-However, if you are experiencing any of the following:
+However, if you are:

 - struggling to cope with life